Follow the steps below to create and use an Acquisition Form on your website:

 - Border: Select the colour and thickness of the form border.

-- Background: Change the colour of the form or choose an image to appear as a background of the form.
+- Background: Change the colour of the form or choose an image to appear as the form's background.

 Create Content for Main Form and Thank You (In Step 4)